haroohie-club/NitroPacker/README.md

 The project file is expected to be in a directory with ARM9 and ARM7 binaries as well as the data and overlay subdirectories mentioned previously.

 ## ASM Hacks
 NitroPacker can also be used as a powerful tool to apply assembly hacks, but this functionality is a bit more complicated.

+### Install Prerequisites
+As mentioned above, NitroPacker relies on other programs to help with the assembling your hacks, namely, devkitARM and Make.
+DevkitARM is distributed by devkitPro and can be downloaded from their website.
+They have a graphical installer for Windows (for which you need only select the NDS workloads) and a package manager for Mac/Linux (for which you can run the command `dkp-pacman -S nds-dev` to install devkitARM).

+On Linux distros, Make can be installed from the package manager (e.g. `sudo apt install make`).
+On macOS, you can use [brew](https://formulae.brew.sh/formula/make).
+On Windows, the easiest way to install it is with Chocolatey, where the command is `choco install make`.

+If either of these options presents a challenge for you or doesn't work for some reason, you can instead opt to use the alternate method of assembling the code in Docker containers.
+After installing [Docker Desktop](https://www.docker.com/products/docker-desktop/) or the Docker engine, ensure the engine is running.
+Then, when calling NitroPacker, ensure you pass `-d` followed by the Docker tag you want to use.
+If you're not sure which one to use, we recommend trying `20230526` as that is the most recent tag as of this publishing (when the samples were last updated).
+If you want to use newer features or need later bugfixes, choose `latest` or a later tag.

+### Directory Structure
-For one thing, you will need to move the unpacked `arm9.bin` to a different directory with a specific structure.
+You will need to move the unpacked `arm9.bin` to a different directory with a specific structure:

 * `src`
   - `overlays`